Ed Forbes is a Scottish jazz drummer and educator.

 Following on from the tradition and inheriting the gene from his grandfather who was a drum major in a Scottish pipe band, he acquired his rudiments from pipe band drumming and subsequently took lessons from acclaimed Scots percussionist and drummer, Andrew Shivas.

 Early performing and recording work started with a school band that reached the then TSB Rockschool competition finals as well as some session work with a post punk band.
 However a lasting obsession with jazz soon took hold and while at university he became heavily immersed in the 1990s London jazz scene.
 During the 90s he gigged and toured with a jazz quartet and then continued to perform ad hoc gigs by night while focusing on the distraction that was a day job.

 His drumming style is, as that of those who inspire him, individualistic and heavily influenced by Art Blakey, who along with fellow jazz giants, Max Roach, Elvin Jones & Tony Williams, forged the free and experimental approach that propelled jazz drumming through the 1950s and 1960s to cement the influence and relevance it has today.
-While firmly rooted in jazz his repertoire does take in funk, breakbeat and hip hop influences and has, on occasion, been persuaded to play pop.
+While firmly rooted in jazz his repertoire does take in funk, breakbeat and hip hop influences and he has, on occasion, been known to play pop.
 His skills as a player are founded on an ability to listen as much as play, giving space to the other instruments and the music, phrasing, improvising and getting deep down into the groove.

-I offer and run workshops for all ages based around drumming such as:
+He is happy to support and run workshops for all ages based around drumming such as: